IMPORTANT NOTICES

 Protective Services: Normal business hours, Monday-Friday 7:30 a.m. - 4:30 p.m. and emergent on-call services 24 hours a day, seven days a week.
 If you have questions about your case, please contact your caseworker by phone or email.

-To report child abuse or neglect, call 419-282-5001 or the Ashland County Sheriff's Department.
+To report child abuse or neglect, call 419-282-5001 or call 911 in Emergencies.

 Workforce and OhioMeansJobs Services: The OMJ resource room is open to the public.
 No appointment necessary.
 Call us to learn about our employment assistance services, 419-282-5000.
 See the LOCAL JOBS button on our main page.
 If you have internet access, search for jobs at www.ohiomeansjobs.com .